 Will My Donor Egg Baby Look Like Me?
 Understanding Genetics and Resemblance

-Many parents are surprised to hear others say, “My donor egg baby looks like me,” While there’s no way to guarantee physical resemblance, genetics, pregnancy, and environment all shape a child’s appearance and personality.
+Many parents are surprised to hear others say, “My donor egg baby looks like me.”
+While there’s no way to guarantee physical resemblance, genetics, pregnancy, and environment all shape a child’s appearance and personality.
 Even if your baby does not share your DNA, carrying the pregnancy can influence the connection between a donor-conceived baby and their birth mother more than previously thought.

 Do Babies Conceived Through Donor Eggs Resemble Their Parents?

 One of the biggest concerns for intended parents is whether a donor conceived baby will look like them.
-While genetics plays a major role in determining physical traits, resemblance is not solely dictated by DNA.
+While genetics plays a significant role in determining physical traits, resemblance is not solely dictated by DNA.
 A child’s appearance results from a complex mix of inherited traits, gene expression, and environmental factors.
 Even among biological families, siblings with the same genetic parents can have entirely different facial features, hair colors, or eye shapes.

 Also, as children grow up, they naturally adopt facial expressions, mannerisms, and speech patterns from their parents.
 This explains why many donor conceived children resemble their parents despite not sharing direct genetic material.